tav/espians-planfile/assetgen-article.md

 Title:

-> Assetgen: A Tool for Generating Assets for Modern Web Development
+> Assetgen: A Tool for Asset Generation in Modern Web Development